securefederatedai/openfl/docs/about/features_index/workflowinterface.rst

 **Important Note**

 The OpenFL workflow interface is experimental, subject to change, and is currently limited to single node execution.
-To setup and launch a real federation, see :doc:`running_the_federation`
+To setup and launch a real federation, see :ref:`running_a_federation`

 What is it?
 ===========